 I think I knew my month would veer into unexpected territory a couple scenes into They Live by Night.
 Having nothing but introductions between them, Bowie watches Keechie light her cigarette against the night.
 He watches her too intently, his hand slips from against the wall, rattling chains and startling Keechie, thrusting them into terse conversation: their first.
 Farley Granger is so beautiful in that scene, a kind of beauty that you might take for granted in any other one of his films, but here it’s special because it’s so unprecedented.
 He’s a rare case of prepossessing, pure of heart, and outlawed all at the same time.
 Cathy O’Donnell, too, turns on a sunken world-weariness that might come with women from the side streets of the rural country, but she’s a rare case in that she’s so young and already so sad.
 As their conversation deepens, Keechie learns that Bowie has spent seven years in the can for a murder plot he was mistakenly involved in.
 Though he’s done time and flies with a crowd like Chickamaw and T-Dub, Keechie responds kindly to him, thinking him different.
 Decent.
 There’s never anything smoldering or burning between them, not even in their first few conversations, only a quiet understanding that comes when you truly know someone; a kind of connection that goes beyond dialogue or physical touch.
 It’s innocence.
-It’s quite literally spelled out for us:
+It’s quite literally spelled out for us.

-To wax poetic about this film, Romeo and Juliet each taking the poison in the greatest dramatic irony known to literature, Bowie and Keechie never have the fortune of being star-crossed; they come together in the most desperate of circumstances that would otherwise prove their romance hasty and colorless, if not for the tender interference of being one another’s teacher.
+Romeo and Juliet each taking the poison in the greatest dramatic irony known to literature, Bowie and Keechie never have the fortune of being star-crossed; they come together in the most desperate of circumstances that would otherwise prove their romance hasty and colorless, if not for the tender interference of being one another’s teacher.
 They attach to each other and learn to know the world, though limited and grey, through the eyes of another.
 Though they live their days of splendor in the grass, glory in the flower, it’s with the constant accompaniment of fear and desperation.
 Though they live, it’s only from dusk till dawn.

 They Live By Night is rhapsodic and devastating, completely stealing away from the polished romances of Hollywood film noir by paying mind to the unbridled matters of the heart.
 Nicholas Ray, with his softness towards human calamity and sympathy for the youth of the then-present, considers the stakes in every thought, action, and fear between our two young lovers and measures them out accordingly, with an assured sense of reality.
-Same is the case in his tenderness towards the teenagers of Rebel Without a Cause: everything is so important because it is.
+Same is the case in his tenderness toward the teenagers of Rebel Without a Cause: everything is so important because it is.
 In They Live By Night, the exigency is recognizable, but the subtlety of Bowie and Keechie’s shy resolve till the end of time completes the narrative.
-They become adults by the end of the line, only it’s too late to enjoy the fruits of their labor.
+They become adults by the end of the line, only by then, it’s too late to enjoy the fruits of their labor.
 A reserved portrait of romance amid suffering, love against corruption, They Live By Night accounts for those who had that one person who taught them everything.

 “This is a love story, it is also a morality tale in the rhythm of its time.”